-- Military student completes a Military Stipends Policy Acknowledgement Form in writing and submits to the Bursar office - 2.
+- 1. Military student completes a Military Stipends Policy Acknowledgement Form in writing and submits to the Bursar office - 2.
 Bursar submits a work order to the Military Affairs Team and includes the following: - a.
 Completed Military Stipends Form - b.
 Student Name - c.
 Student ID - d.
 Dollar amount requested - 3.
 The Military Affairs Team reviews request and determines if funding is forthcoming. - 4.
 If release is determined, the approval amount will be processed internally, and amount will be issued through Heartland.
 There will be no special checks administered.

-VA Pending Payment Policy: Student Rights and Responsibilities
+VA Pending Payment Policy: Student Rights and Responsibilities access to continued enrollment and all University resources.

-In the event the Federal Government is delayed with tuition and fee payments to the college, for those students using Post 9/11 G.I.
-Bill® (Chapter 33) or Vocational Rehabilitation & Employment (VR&E, Chapter 31) benefits, students will maintain access to continued enrollment and all University resources.
 These include but are not limited to the library, access to the Student Services department, class attendance, and/or other functions to assure the academic success of the student.
 Students will not incur any penalty or late fees due to VA pending payments or be required to obtain additional funding to cover the cost of attendance.